gremini-ecommerce/interviu-inheritance/README.md

 Remember that Composition over inheritance is a principle we must generally strive for, but we do not always follow it to the book.

-## Hints
-- Composition over inheritance
-- Surgeries are actions/tasks
-- Doctors are performing actions
-- Surgeries can be of a certain medicine branch.
-Not all surgeries are taught in the same course.

 ## Other notes
 - Keeping the current code structure is not a must.